 Philip obeyed God’s instructions immediately and began walking where the Lord instructed him to go.
 As he traveled down the desert road he heard the rumbling of horses carrying a chariot coming in his direction.

 Sitting in that chariot was a man all the way from Ethiopia.
 (Show Ethiopia the map) He was an important official (leader) in the land of Ethiopia.
 He was a treasurer for Candace Queen of Ethiopia.
 A treasurer is someone who takes care of money.
-This man had travelled all the way from Ethiopia to Jerusalem to worship God.
+This man had traveled all the way from Ethiopia to Jerusalem to worship God.
 This man was not yet a believer in Jesus but he was a man who was seeking God and wanted to do what pleased Him.
 To travel the distance he did to worship in Jerusalem shows he had a desire to know God and love Him.

 Did you know that everyone who comes to church has not been saved?
 Many people come to church just like this Ethiopian man.
 They have a desire to know God and want to please Him and they come to church because that’s the place they hope to learn more about Him.
 Sometimes people come to church because they know it’s the right thing to do but they have never placed their faith in Jesus.